Design Principles for Canvas

 Consider the following suggestions when planning and designing a Canvas course site.

-- Meeting times, location, and links are prominent and easily accessible
+- Ensure meeting times, location, and links are prominent and easily accessible

-- Activities, assignments, assessments, and their deadlines are clear and consistent
+- Make activities, assignments, assessments, and their deadlines clear and consistent

-- Required course materials, their cost, and how to access them are provided
+- List required course materials, their cost, and how to access them

 User-friendly and organized